nikhilanathani/Classroom-Bot/Results.md

 Given the complexity of the application, we did not ask the lab participants to setup the bot on their local, and instead provided them with a ready setup.
 To access the ease of setup from a developer's perspective, we instead explained them all the steps involved in setup and asked them to answer survey questions based on their understanding of software development and the information provided during the session.

 ---

-**Method & Materials Used**
+**METHOD USED**

+User Acceptance Testing (UAT)

+---
+**MATERIALS USED**

  - The testing was done over a zoom call.
 All the details about the setup and the instructions for performing the given tasks were shared during that time.

  - A typeform was provided to the lab rats, to keep track of the time spent on the tasks given to them.

--
+ - The testing was done by creating a VCL instance created by us, and provided the credentials to the participants.

+ - We compared the results gathered during the testing and created relative graphs using Adobe Spark.

+---
+**ANALYSIS**

+Note - Based on the questions asked in the Typeform, the generated visual graphs are as follows.

 ### Question: How long did it take for you test the bot (Including the time taken to explain the steps required to setup the bot in lieu of actual setup)